biolink/kgx/docs/reference/transformer.md

 t.transform(input_args=input_args, output_args=output_args)
 ```

+## Inspecting the Knowledge Data Flow

 Note that `transform` operation accepts an optional inspect _Callable_ argument which injects node/edge data stream inspection into the `Transform.process` operation of `Transform.transform` operations.
 See the unit  test module [test_transformer.py](../../tests/integration/test_transform.py) for an example of usage of this callable argument.

 This feature, when coupled with the `--stream` and a 'null' Transformer Sink  (i.e. `output_args = {'format': 'null'}'`), allows "just-in-time" processing of the nodes and edges of huge graphs without incurring a large in-memory footprint.

-## Provenance of Edges
+## Provenance of Nodes and Edges

-Biolink Model 2.0 specified new [properties for edge provenance](https://github.com/biolink/kgx/blob/master/specification/kgx-format.md#edge-provenance) to replace the (now deprecated) `provided_by` property.
+Biolink Model 2.0 specified new [properties for edge provenance](https://github.com/biolink/kgx/blob/master/specification/kgx-format.md#edge-provenance) to replace the (now deprecated) `provided_by` provenance property (the `provided_by` property may still be used for node annotation).

-One or more of these properties may optionally be inserted as dictionary entries into the input arguments to specify default global values for these properties, to be used when a an edge lacks such such  a provenance property value.
-If no such global property is specified, then a default `knowledge_source` value is inferred.
+One or more of these provenance properties may optionally be inserted as dictionary entries into the input arguments to specify default global values for these properties.
+Such values will be used when an edge lacks an explicit provenance property.
+If one does not specify such a global property, then the algorithm heuristically infers and sets a default `knowledge_source` value.

+## InfoRes Identifier Rewriting

+The `provided_by` and/or `knowledge_source` _et al._ field values of KGX node and edge records generally contain a name of a knowledge source for the node or edge.
+In some cases, (e.g. Monarch)  such values in source knowledge sources could be quite verbose.
+To normalize such names to a concise standard, the latest Biolink Model (2.*) is moving towards the use of **Information Resource** ("InfoRes") CURIE identifiers.

+To help generate and document such InfoRes identifiers, the provenance property values may optionally trigger a rewrite of their knowledge source names to a candidate InfoRes, as follows:

+1. Setting the provenance property to a boolean **True* or  (case insensitive) string **"True"** triggers a simple reformatting of knowledge source names into lower case alphanumeric strings removing non-alphanumeric characters and replacing space delimiting words, with hyphens.

+1. Setting the provenance property  to a boolean **False* or (case insensitive) string **"False"** suppresses the given provenance annotation on the output graph.

+1. Providing a tuple with a single string argument not equal to **True**, then the string assumed to be a standard (Pythonic) regular expression to match against knowledge source names.
+If you do not provide any other string argument (see below), then a matching substring in the name triggers deletion of the matched patter.
+The simple reformatting (as in 1 above) is then applied to the resulting string.

+1. Similar to 2 above, except providing a second string in the tuple which is substituted for the regular expression matched string, followed by simple reformatting.

+1. Providing a third string in the tuple to add a  prefix string to the name (as a separate word) of all the generated InfoRes identifiers .
+Note that if one sets the first and second elements of the tuple to empty strings, the result is the simple addition of a prefix to the provenance property value.
+Again,  the algorthm  then  applies the simple reformatting rules, but no other internal changes.

+The unit tests provide examples of these various rewrites, in  `tests/integration/test_transform.py`.

+Although not (yet) directly exposed in the KGX CLI, the catalog of inferred InfoRes mappings onto knowledge source names is available programmatically, after completion of transform call by using the `get_infores_catalog()` method of the `Tranformer` class.

 ## kgx.transformer